At first look, the Berkey and Alexapure Pro water filters seem almost identical. In many ways, they are the same.

 One of these organizations is the NSF.

 The NSF has different requirements depending on the type of water filter.
 You can read an overview of them here.
-Alexapure Pro meets NSF/ANSI standards 42 and 53.

-Does NSF/ANSI Certification Really Matter?
+Does NSF/ANSI Certification Matter?

 In fact, your water filter might even start leaching out all of the chemicals it previously absorbed.

-With NSF/ANSI certification though, you can trust that the filter will work for its rated life: under NSF standards, all products must pass through twice their rated capacity before they are tested.
-Alexapure Pro filters have a capacity of 5,000 gallons, which means the NSF tested them at 10,000 gallons.
+With NSF/ANSI certification, you can trust that the filter will work for its rated life: under NSF standards, all products must pass through twice their rated capacity before being tested.

 Even though Berkey posts lab results, we don’t know if these tests were done with a new filter or one near the end of its lifespan.
 We also don’t know how many contaminants were in the test water before filtering.
-Thus, it is no surprise that some Berkey customers who did their own tests found that the filters didn’t live completely up to the claims.
+Thus, it is no surprise that some Berkey customers who did their own tests found that the filters didn’t live entirely up to the claims.

 Cost of Berkey vs. Alexapure Pro